sara-nl/lesson-example/README.md

 6. Run `make lesson-check` to check that your files follow our formatting rules.

-7. If you find an error or omission in this documentation, please [file an issue in this repository][example-issues].
+7. If you find an error or omission in this template or in its documentation, please [file an issue in this repository][example-issues].
-    If you find an error or omission in the lesson template, please [file an issue in the styles repository][styles-issues] instead.

 ## Layout